 The Company has been actively supporting various initiatives in the areas of animal welfare over the years.
-After introduction of Section 135 of the Companies Act 2013, the CSR Committee formulated and recommended to the Board, a detailed Corporate Social Responsibility Policy (CSR Policy) keeping in view the provisions of Section 135, CSR Rules and Schedule VII to the Companies Act, 2013.
+After introduction of Section 135 of the Companies Act 2013, the CSR Committee formulated and recommended to the Board, a detailed Corporate Social Responsibility Policy (CSR Policy) keeping in view the provisions of Section 135 and Schedule VII to the Companies Act, 2014 and also the Companies (Corporate Social Responsibility Policy) Rules, 2014.